INSTRUCTIONS TO AUTHORS

 – when you want to respond to an exact phrase (e.g. something someone has said).

 For direct quote, add quotation marks around the words and incorporate the quote into your own text.
 For direct quotations, source and specific pages should be added, for example [5] (p.
 10) or [6] (pp. 10-11).
+Direct quotations should be up to 40 words long.
+Excessive use of direct quotations in the manuscript should be avoided.

 Appendices